- Chart

 Goal

-To closely track the investment results of the S&P Telecom Select Industry Index.
+To provide investors with investment results that correspond to the performance of the S&P Telecommunications Select Industry Index.

 Investment Approach and Strategy